 Although a good conclusion will offer the reader a sense of closure, the idea of a conclusion is not simply to end the essay.
 A good conclusion should inspire a reader to continue to think about the topic.
 One type of conclusion makes a prediction based on the ideas in the essay.
-An essay addressing vandalism in the town could conclude with what the writer thinks might happen if the problem isn't solved.
-Another good conclusion is one which offers a solution or a recommendation to a problem discussed in the essay.
+An essay addressing vandalism in the town could conclude with what you think might happen if the problem isn't solved.
+Another good conclusion is one that offers a solution or a recommendation to a problem discussed in the essay.
 A final idea for a conclusion is to use it to offer an opinion on the topic of the essay.
-The essay about the causes of the American Revolution could end with the writer stating whether or not the colonists' complaints were justified.
+The essay about the causes of the American Revolution could end by stating whether or not the colonists' complaints were justified.

 Revising and Rewriting

 No essay will be perfect on the first draft.
-A writer will have to revise and rewrite each section two or three times before he is satisfied with the result.
+You will have to revise and rewrite each section two or three times before you are satisfied with the result.
 The process of revision actually contains three parts.
 The first is resting.
 One of the most effective ways to write a better essay is to allow some time to pass between writing the first draft and writing subsequent drafts.
-Walking away from the writing process for a short time allows the writer to tackle the essay with a fresh viewpoint.
-Secondly, the writer needs to review the essay, or better yet, have someone else review it to make sure it meets the requirements of the assignment, contains adequate support for the thesis, does not stray off topic and engages the reader throughout.
-Finally, the writer uses the revision notes to rewrite the parts of the essay that need more work.
+Walking away from the writing process for a short time allows you to tackle the essay with a fresh viewpoint.
+Secondly, you need to review the essay, or better yet, have someone else review it to make sure it meets the requirements of the assignment, contains adequate support for the thesis, does not stray off topic and engages the reader throughout.
+Finally, use the revision notes to rewrite the parts of the essay that need more work.

 Editing and Proofreading

-The final step in writing an excellent essay is for the writer to edit and proofread the composition.
-If possible it is best to have someone other than the writer proofread the essay.
+The final step in writing an excellent essay is to edit and proofread the composition.
+If possible, it is best to have someone other than you proofread your essay.
 This is where sentence structure, grammar and spelling errors are noted and corrected.
 This step is important.
 A nicely written essay can be perceived as a poor effort if it is riddled with spelling and grammatical errors.

 - How to Write an Essay in Five Easy Steps; Scribendi.com